JuanLucha/cobra-ssg/README.md

 The value of `layout` in the front matter will be used to look for the proper layout in the `content/layouts` folder, with the `html` extension (in the example, `content/layouts/standard-incredible-layout.html`).
 If no `layout` variable is found in the front matter, the `content/layouts/default.html` layout will be used at the time of `html` conversion.

+## Usage

+Once you have a folder structure as described above, you can install the `cobra-ssg` package:

+- With pip: `pip install cobra-ssg`
+- With poetry: `poetry add cobra-ssg`

+Then you have the `cobra-ssg` command available in your root folder.
+The command runs like this:

+- If you want
+`cobra-ssg`

 ## Tests

-All the tests in Cobra SSG are placed in `test_cobra_ssg_e2e.py`.
+All the tests in Cobra SSG are placed in `tests/test_cobra_ssg_e2e.py`.
 As the file implies, they are end to end tests, testing the whole logic at the same time.

 In order to execute it, run the `test.sh` file in your terminal.
 Before that you need to install the dependencies with `poetry install` on the root of the project.